nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to remove "Completed" Marking from Order due to mistake.
-2. User finds the order they want to mark as completed.
+1. User finds the order they want to mark as completed.
-3. User specifies the index of the order.
+2. User specifies the index of the order.
-4. SellSavvy updates the status of the order and indicates that the action is successful.
+3. SellSavvy updates the status of the order and indicates that the action is successful.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The specified order is not marked as “Completed” in the first place.
-    * 3a1.
+    * 2a1.
 SellSavvy displays a message stating that the order is not marked as completed in the first place.

   Use case ends.

-* 3b.
+* 2b.
 There are no orders with the specified index.
-    * 3b1.
+    * 2b1.
 SellSavvy displays an error that the order index is invalid.

   Use case ends.